Leadership

 Clare Crane

-Clare Crane graduated from Syracuse University with a B.S. in Drama (Theater Management), with additional focuses in Human Development & Family Science and Music Performance.
-Before joining Portland Ballet in 2020, Clare served as Registrar at Portland Conservatory of Music and spent several summers working at the Bowdoin International Music Festival in Brunswick, ME.
-Clare has worked in various roles in house management, special events, production management, and arts administration.
+Clare Crane graduated from Syracuse University magna cum laude with a B.S. in Drama (Theater Management), and additional focuses in Human Development & Family Science and Music Performance.
+Clare joined Portland Ballet in 2020 as Operations Coordinator and became Operations Director in 2025.
+Before joining Portland Ballet, she held roles at Portland Conservatory of Music and spent several summers working at the Bowdoin International Music Festival in Brunswick, ME.
+Clare’s passion for the arts began in childhood when she became involved in marching band and stage crew.

 Erica Diesl